 Point four has become very crucial these days.
 Thailand authorities are getting strict about people not carrying the money.
 On the official page for Thai Visa, it says you need to take 10,000 THB, but at the airport, they are asking for 20,000 THB.
 The money should also be in cash.
 They, in some cases, are not even accepting a bank statement.

-The main reason is that you can afford a comfortably stay for the time period you are in Thailand.
+The main reason is that you can afford a comfortable stay for the time period you are in Thailand.

 However, now it is aimed at travelers who have a passport full of tourist visas indicating they could be working illegally in Thailand.
 People trying to enter with a history of tourist visa entries appear to be the ones under the most amount of scrutiny.